Frank-Proulx/w13_animal_shelter/README.md

 * _Faker_
 * _Will Paginate_
 * _Factory Bot_
+* _rack-cors_

 ## Description

 _This project was created to show proficiency in Rails with Active Record for creating APIs.
 The application is for an API that allows users to retrieve information about animals in a shelter including name, species, age, breed and sex.
-The user can add/remove/edit animals in the database._
+The user can add/remove/edit animals in the database.
+This API has CORS enabled for all origins and all resources._

 ## System Requirements